 2. Educate yourself

 The most effective leaders are perpetual students of the craft.
 Attending leadership training can be costly and require time away from our duties.
 However, there are hundreds of books on the topic.
-There is no excuse for lack of knowledge.
+There is no excuse for a lack of knowledge.
 I recommend you start with “The Little Book on Coaching: Motivating People to be Winners” by Ken Blanchard and Don Shula.
 It’s a short read that creates a solid foundation for a leader.
 I buy one for all my first-line supervisors and it has proven to be an inexpensive, yet engaging tool for them.

 3. Review your techniques

-Another of my favorite references on the topic of people management is “Love ’Em or Lose ’Em: Getting Good People to Stay” by Beverly Kaye and Sharon Jordan Evans.
+Another of my favorite references on people management is “Love ’Em or Lose ’Em: Getting Good People to Stay” by Beverly Kaye and Sharon Jordan Evans.
 It’s a great book, but the title says it all.
 As the public opinion pendulum swings against us more vigorously than ever, good applicants are hard to recruit, and good officers are hard to keep.
 This is the time to review and revise our management techniques.
-Would your department benefit from the culture change required to adopt the two principles of the internal customer and servant leadership?
+Would your department benefit from the culture change required to adopt the two principles of internal customer and servant leadership?
 Consider how you can put forth a little extra effort to make these concepts work at your agency.